Noise safety training requirements following a noise assessment

 Noise training for employees is a lot more than giving hearing protection out and telling them when to wear it and the HSE are very specific on what the noise safety training provided by employer should include.

 It is worth flagging that this does not have to be done in one-hit.
 You could choose to do it in one session but could also break it down into separate chunks of information in smaller batches.
-What is important is that you record when it was done and who was included in it.
+What is important is that you record when it was done, why was covered and who was included in it.

 While a lot of the HSE’s statements on noise safety are given in the guidance to the regulations, the requirement for training and the content of it is in the regulation itself, (Regulation 10) meaning employers must follow it.
 The mandatory training elements are: